inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 - `black` for linting .py files after isort

 Isort and Black are useful as they are not only linters, but also formatters.

+### Unit test

+I used `pytest` for running tests.

+Now, there is only one test.
+It tests whether app is running or not.

+Best practices:

+- Isolated tests (in a separate directory).
+- Fixtures for tests.
+- Good and self-secribing names.
+- Simple tests.
+- Test only one unit of functionality.